Things to do for free in Lymington and the New Forest

 8) Walk and learn with a New Forest Ranger

 Bring the family and join a Volunteer Ranger on short guided walk.
 Learn about the New Forest and what makes it so special.
-Every Sunday over the summer holidays, Rock Up and Explorer.
-There are also Meet the Ranger sessions on particular subjects, such as New Forest Ponies and Timber.
 Take a look at our Events Calendar for the latest New Forest trails and events happening over the holidays.

 9) Explore the New Forest on bicycles